Program Coordinator & Advisor: Dr. Shoudong Feng

-The Department of Early Childhood and Special Education in the College of Education is proud to offer the MSE in Reading Program.
-This NCATE/IRA accredited program provides graduate candidates with the opportunity to extend their areas of licensure by pursuing graduate degrees.
+The Department of Elementary, Literacy, and Special Education in the College of Education is proud to offer the MSE in Reading Program.
+This NCATE/ILA accredited program provides graduate candidates with the opportunity to extend their areas of licensure by pursuing graduate degrees.
 All graduate faculty members are dedicated to excellence in their profession and have received awards and recognition in leadership, scholarship, and service to the areas in which they teach.

-The primary purposes of this program are to 1) prepare reading specialists/literacy coaches with advanced knowledge, strategies, leadership skills and professional dispositions that will allow them to work with struggling readers and writers, assist other classroom teachers in various aspects of teaching, and lead the reading/literacy program in the public schools and other institutions; 2) help classroom teachers improve their reading/literacy instruction.
-Graduate candidates will learn to make reflective decisions related to reading and literacy education.
-The program is designed to meet the performance standards of the National Council for Accreditation of Teacher Education (NCATE), the International Reading Association (IRA), and the National Board for Professional Teaching Standards (NBPTS).
+The primary purposes of this program are to 1) prepare reading specialists/literacy coaches/ with advanced knowledge, strategies, leadership skills and professional dispositions that will allow them to work with struggling readers and writers, assist other classroom teachers in various aspects of teaching, and lead the reading/literacy program in the public schools and other institutions; 2) help classroom teachers improve their reading/literacy instruction.
+The program is designed to meet the performance standards of the National Council for Accreditation of Teacher Education (NCATE/CAPE), the International Literacy Association (ILA), and the International Society for Technology in Education (ISTE).